 DMU's commitment to community is evident in our academics as well as club activities and staff service projects, which prioritize making an impact in the areas of health, education and diversity.

 DMU presents several health fairs annually focused on serving school-age children, seniors and people with disabilities.
 We also partner with organizations for screenings at various community events.
 Our ability to accommodate requests for community medicine assistance is limited.
-Learn more about community medicine events.

 Contact and request for assistance